sergimonserrat/Metropolis-optimisation/README.md

 # Graph partitioning using Metropolis optimisation
 A coding project that groups the provinces of Spain into 7 territories of equal population.
 Using the Metropolis algorithm, it divides a provincial map into 7 contiguous regions by minimising the deviation from the mean population.
+Solving this problem is important for electoral districting in some countries and might be useful in logistics and public administration.

 ## Repository structure:
 - Projecte geopandas v3.py: Main code